 Before the Oru Bay Kayak ST you had three options.
 Get a hardshell kayak and figure out how to transport/ store it.
 Get an inflatable kayak and pray that you do not get a leak.
 Or get a modular kayak and still have something that takes up a good amount of space.

-Oru has successfully managed to take the best aspects of all three and put it to use in one kayak.
+Oru kayaks have successfully managed to take the best aspects of all three and put it to use in one kayak.
 The result is actually pretty impressive considering the hardships that you can get from the different types of kayaks.

 - Quality ones can start getting expensive

 - Have to be taken care of IE not sit in the sun, have regular checks

 - Are slower in general